animehunter123/jwpce/README.md

 # Usage
 * First install Chocolatey via a Admin Powershell Window.
 See: http://chocolatey.org/

+* Next you can install it via the public repositories via: choco install jwpce

-* Next you can either upload this nupkg file to a repository (example: nexus), or you can install it manually via the command line via: choco  install  .\jwpce.1.50.nupkg
+* Or... upload this nupkg file to your internal repository (example: nexus), or you can install it manually via the command line via: choco  install  .\jwpce.1.50.nupkg

 * Now you will have a shortcut on the desktop, and a shortcut in the start menu.
 If you want to uninstall, just do "choco uninstall jwpce"

 # TODO (Still working on this)
 * We still need to edict package that is separate (jwpce-edict should be the name).

-* We still need to upload this GPL nugget to the official nugget repository.